Quantum hedging in two-round prover-verifier interactions: (Lack of) Hedging in a Loss-Tolerant Prover-Verifier Model

+where $Q_a$ is defined as in ~\eqref{eq:Q_a}, starting from an arbitrary POVM \{$P_i$\} and a state $\rho$.
+Without loss of generality, we assume that Bob wants to achieve quantum hedging with respect to outcome $a$, and group all other outcomes into a single outcome corresponding to $Q_{1-a}$.

-To consider the fact that the interaction is repeated whenever an answer is not received, we divide the objective function by the probability that an answer is returned.
-This assumes that we can ignore previous repetitions of the interaction, which is justified by the fact that the repeated interactions occur in series.
-Because of this, the way in which previous repetitions would be taken into account would be with an additional input for Bob corresponding to his memory after the previous rounds of the protocol.
-But the fact that there is no computational restriction on Bob, and he is aware of the protocol followed by Alice, means that for any possible value of that input, Bob could just simulate the procedure used to generate it, so the input is not needed, and we can ignore previous interactions.
+Now we take into account the fact that the interaction is repeated whenever an answer is not received.
+To do this, it is enough to divide the objective function, which corresponds to the probability of obtaining outcome $a$, by the probability that an answer is returned.
+This is because we can ignore previous rounds of the interaction, since the repeated rounds occur in series, and Alice acts independently between them.
+Indeed, the way in which previous rounds would be taken into account would be with an additional input for Bob, corresponding to his memory after the previous rounds of the protocol.
+But the fact that there is no computational restriction on Bob and no hidden information means that for any possible value of that input, Bob could just simulate the previous rounds to generate it, so the additional memory input is not needed, and we can ignore previous rounds.

-Note that this implies that it is optimal for Bob to return an answer with nonzero probability, since we are assuming that this can win with nonzero probability.
+Note that the division by the probability that Bob returns an answer would not be possible if Bob just chose not to return an answer.
+However, that strategy can just be ignored as a non-optimal one, since we are assuming Bob can win with non-zero probability.

-The probability that an answer is returned is just the trace of the state after Bob returns an answer, which is a linear function of the variable $X$ in the previous problem.
+The probability that an answer is returned is the trace of the state after Bob returns an answer, which is a linear function of the variable $X$ in SDP \eqref{sdp-primal}.
 In particular, the probability is given by $\ip{E}{X}$, where